Sprint's stock is in the double digits for the first time since 2014 - KTVZ

 Sprint’s stock is in the double digits for the first time since 2014

 Sprint may soon be a dead brand now that its blockbuster merger with T-Mobile is set to close in April.
-But there’s good news for long-suffering Sprint investors: Its shares briefly topped the $10 level Friday for the first time since January 2014.
+But there’s good news for long-suffering Sprint investors: Its shares hovered around the $10 level Friday for the first time since January 2014.

 Sprint’s stock surged 6% and moved back into double digit territory after T-Mobile announced late Thursday that the two companies had tweaked the terms of their merger deal.